 Intro.
 I want to keep my life as simple as possible.
-Being satisfied and comfortable is most important.
 I try not to get bored, because then I will become boring and that will be the end of it.

 I am driven by being the best in what I do.
-I like to be alone a lot.
-I like thinking and programming.
+I like to be alone most of the time - always thinking.
 I usually declare that I'm going to do something seemingly impossible.
 Then I have to do it to prove that I can.

 I cannot remember a time in my life when I really wanted something and did not get it.

 I admire successful people and always try to learn something from their achievements and experiences.